unau/inflected-nougatized/README.md

 # inflected-nougatized

-A port of ActiveSupport's inflector to Node.js and GoogleAppsSCript.
+A port of ActiveSupport's inflector to Node.js and GoogleAppsScript.

 ## Installation